bmir-radx/radx-data-dictionary-specification/radx-data-dictionary-specification.md

 | P27   | Blood      |
 | P35   | Saliva     |

-While desirable, not all datafiles have header rows.
+While header rows are desirable, not all datafiles have header rows.
 In these cases, the first row contains a data record.

 ## CSV Format